 Hashtags group photos of similar items in front of people who are interested in that topic.
 In fact, many people follow hashtags in their feed to get photos solely about that hashtag.
 It’s important to use those hashtags in both your feed posts and your stories as the more hashtags you use (I recommend no more than 20) the better your chances of appearing before a bunch of new people

 You can also use hashtags to search through popular posts for inspiration, ideas, or to find other users posting similar or interesting content.

 I went over this exact method in my Best Travel Hashtags post, but I think this is so important I want to reiterate it.
 The thing that I believe helps me the most is having a mixture of three different levels of hashtags.

-These are hashtags that are super popular and while it is unlikely you will show up at the top of that hashtags feed, if you do get at the top of the hashtag’s explore page you will get an explosion of likes and followers.
-I have had the fortune of having this happen early in my Instagram and it really jump-started my account.
+These are hashtags that are super popular and while it is unlikely you will show up at the top of that hashtags feed if you do get at the top of the hashtag’s explore page you will get an explosion of likes and followers.
+I have had the fortune of having this happen early on in my Instagram and it really jump-started my account.

 Level 2: Popular But Doable:

 The next level of hashtags are ones that are used often (10,000 – 100,000 times) but not the super-popular hashtags.
 These are great because they reach a good size audience and you have a chance to end up at the top of that food hashtags explore page.

 I love niche food hashtags because honestly, these are often my most engaged followers.
 While the numbers on these hashtags are not huge the followers you gain are so engaged.
 I did a hashtag on #kitchensinksundae at Disney’s Beach Club.
 It did not have a ton of people who used the hashtag, but people who love Disney started following my page.